 - Increasing affordable housing

-For strategies about how to better advocate for issues that are important to you or your community, take a look at our Advocacy Tips for 2017!
+For strategies about how to better advocate for issues that are important to you or your community, take a look at our Advocacy Tips!

 At Central Outreach & Advocacy Center, we believe in working with individuals to address their unique barriers to overcoming homelessness.
 However, we also know that homelessness is bigger than individual people, circumstances, and choices.
 Over the years, we have come to understand the importance of addressing systemic issues—social attitudes, political policies, and community practices—that stigmatize homelessness and make it difficult to overcome it.
 Therefore, we added advocacy to both our organization’s mission and name in 2002.

 While there are other local organizations that engage in advocacy, our approach is unique because it has developed out of our hands-on work with homeless men and women and continues to be directed by their experiences.
 Each year, we have thousands of one-on-one meetings with our guests as we offer services, job training, and support.
 These meetings are critical in determining the issues we need to advocate around and in empowering our guests to advocate for themselves.